pancho-dev/pancho-dev/content/posts/taming-the-cpu-metrics.md

 # Conclusion

-There are many situations where the cpu might become a bottleneck, cpu metrics are quite revealing and will give us a hint what to look for next to find the issue that is caussing performance problems.
+There are many situations where the cpu might become a bottleneck, cpu metrics are quite revealing and will give us a hint what to look for next to find the issue that is causing performance problems.
 I wanted to show in this post with examples of common problems I have seen in production systems and I wanted to reproduce them and explain how to get an interpretation out of the metrics.
 I explained a few situations that will catch most performance problems when it comes to cpu, and sometimes not even cpu but the metrics will "tell" us where else to look.
-For example high iowait in cpu is telling us to look more what is happeing with i/o, specially on disks, maybe we will need faster disks or optimize the application for disk access.
-Also catching the interrups because of network traffic might indicate us to start tunning the kernel for better network performance.
+For example high iowait in cpu is telling us to look more what is happening with i/o, specially on disks, maybe we will need faster disks or optimize the application for disk access.
+Also catching the interrupts because of network traffic might indicate us to start tuning the kernel for better network performance.
 Or the if we see cpu steal spiking might mean that we need a bigger host or that we are running too many vms on the host.
 Anyway, there are millions of combinations of what we can see in the cpu metrics, I wanted to reproduce common problems I faced in the past and most look similar to what I saw in production systems.
-Remeber to really understand the metrics before jumping into conclusions.
-Many times I miss where the issue is because the lack of understanding the metrics I am looking at, so take a few minutes and read the documetation on the metrics and that will help finding issues faster and more accurately.
+Remember to really understand the metrics before jumping into conclusions.
+Many times I miss where the issue is because the lack of understanding the metrics I am looking at, so take a few minutes and read the documentation on the metrics and that will help finding issues faster and more accurately.